- Based largely on research by Dr. Carol Dweck, the study of fixed and growth mindsets gives us insight into a wide range of individual behaviors.

-A fixed work mindset would prefer a top-down information flow, while a growth mindset would embrace transparency, trusting that every member of a team has something valuable to contribute to the collective work at hand.
+A fixed mindset would yield a top-down information flow, while a growth mindset would prioritize transparency, trusting that every member of a team has something valuable to contribute to the collective work at hand.

 Embracing the growth mindset as a team

-To shift your team to a growth mindset, follow these four tips.
+To shift your team towards a growth mindset, follow these four tips.

 1. Start slow

 One easy place to start is with information sharing.
-Even with fixed duties or workflows, providing information to everyone on the team and company about how your work gets done will only increase your ability to grow and improve.
+Even with fixed duties or workflows, providing information to everyone on the team and company about how your work gets done will set your team up for growth.

 2. Measure outcomes, not hours